-DIY Quadcopter: Build your first Quadcopter – Part 1
+DIY Drone: How to Build Your First Quadcopter – Part 1

 So, I got out the soldering iron, put on my safety goggles and began soldering.
 I ended up destroying an ESC (Electronic Speed Controller) within 5 minutes, but luckily I had bought a spare.
 Eventually, I managed to complete it without destroying everything and connected the battery for the first time.
 This is the moment where my heart was racing because it could only go two ways: it could have either worked, or it could have ended up in a small cloud of black smoke.
 But in the end, my quadruple checking of all the connections paid off, and no smoke came out.
 I was thrilled.

 I put this DIY quadcopter tutorial together as a collection of all the information I learned across the hundreds of websites, videos and tutorials I encountered since the beginning.
 And so that you don’t have to spend 5 months in researching, but instead get started with your quadcopter within a day.

 This is a very informative and rather extensive guide.
 Covering everything from:

 - How to choose the perfect combination of components.

 - How to put it together.

 - About health and safety considerations to ensure that you won’t be reading this from the hospital bed.

 - Learning how to fly and repair your diy quadcopter.